U.S. Chamber warns against Trump's 'highly dangerous' NAFTA demands

 He said there was also concern about Lighthizer’s proposal to reduce Canadian and Mexican companies’ access to U.S. public procurement contracts, and to include a U.S.-specific content requirement for autos and auto parts.

-“We see these proposals as highly dangerous, and even one of them could be significant enough to move the business and agriculture community to oppose an agreement that included them,” Murphy said.
+“We see these proposals as highly dangerous, and even one of them could be significant enough to move the business and agriculture community to oppose an agreement,” Murphy said.

-He also voiced similar concerns about U.S. proposals for revamping dispute settlement mechanisms and trade protections for seasonal U.S. produce.

-Some U.S. lawmakers and congressional staff are also growing increasingly concerned that the talks can reach a successful conclusion.
-House Ways and Means Committee Chairman Kevin Brady, a pro-trade Republican, has invited Canadian Prime Minister Justin Trudeau to speak to the tax- and trade-focused panel on Wednesday as negotiators return to the table, a committee spokeswoman said.

 “NAFTA has been a disaster for many Americans, and achieving his objectives requires substantial change,” she said.
 “These changes of course will be opposed by entrenched Washington lobbyists and trade associations.”